Alexi-Lesinski/To-Do-list/README.md

 ## Future Improvements

 Add persistent storage (e.g., MySQL or SQLite database) instead of session-based storage.
-Implement user authentication with password protection.
+- Implement user authentication with password protection.
-Enhance the UI with a frontend framework like Bootstrap or TailwindCSS.
+- Enhance the UI with a frontend framework like Bootstrap or TailwindCSS.
-Include AJAX for a smoother, more dynamic user experience. vbnet
+- Include AJAX for a smoother, more dynamic user experience.
-Copier le code
+- vbnet